jsdelivrbot/stemcstudio/CONTRIBUTING.md

 2. bower.json
 3. app/ts/app.ts

-### Upgrading a library dependency such as davinci-eight
+### Upgrading a library dependency such as davinci-csv, davinci-eight, or davinci-newton.

 1. package.json or bower.json - update the version
-2. options.ts - update the version
+2. optionManager.service.ts - update the version
 3. Gruntfile.js - update the version